zonedbit/kubernetes-playground/docs/k8s-apps/tekton.md

 ### Ingress

 Next the *Tekton Dashboard* is exposed to the outside.

-A *Kubernetes Ingress* consists of an *Ingress Controller* and an *Ingress Resources*.
-The controller is in a nutshell a http proxy, which will forward the traffic to the service/pod.
-In contrast is the *resource* the configuration of the controller behavior.

-It is possible to use the same controller for several resources.
+Therefore, a *ingress configuration* is created.
+The concept of ingress controllers are explained in the [Nginx](nginx.md) chapter.

 ```bash
 # Enable a Ingress controller